bphopkins/texmf/README.md

 I have decided to share some custom LaTeX macros with the world, as well as some clean [instructions](#instructions) for getting global LaTeX macro files set up locally on Unix-like machines.
 It's kind of an annoying setup, but it can be worth it.

-These days ChatGPT can give you cleaner instructions, and answers to more questions, but when I was figuring this out I could not find **simple** instructions that worked **every time** anywhere.
+These days AI can probably give you instructions, and answers to more questions, but when I was figuring this out I could not find **simple** instructions that worked **every time** anywhere.
 These have worked for me every time.

 ### Why would you want to make use of these instructions?